elcrmo/autotests-first/README.md

 # autotests-first
-First steps on autetest on Python/Selenium
+First steps on autotest on Python/Selenium